Glorious75/BikeGear-Solutions-Driving-Sales-Optimization-Through-Data-Analysis/README.md

-# BikeGear Solutions: Driving Sales Optimization Through Data Analysis
+# BikeGear Solutions: Driving Sales Optimization Using Ms Excel Data Analysis
 Business Analyst project using Excel for regional, demographic, and seasonal sales analysis to drive strategy and operational efficiency in retail.

 # Table of Contents 📑